skbkontur/Graphite-PowerShell-Functions/README.md

 Send-GraphiteMetric | Allows you to send metrics to Graphite in an ad-hoc manner.
 Start-SQLStatsToGraphite | The function to query SQL.
 This is an endless loop which will send metrics to Graphite.
 Start-StatsToGraphite | The function to collect Windows Performance Counters.
 This is an endless loop which will send metrics to Graphite.
+Start-HttpServer | The function to start http-server and collect Windows Performance Counters by request.